Collab-Hub-io/Collab-Hub-Max-Client/README.md

 ## Overview

-The Collab-Hub Max Client is a tool designed to faciliate communication with the Collab-Hub server from within Cycling 74's [Max](https://cycling74.com/products/max).
+The Collab-Hub Max Client is a tool designed to facilitate communication with the Collab-Hub server from within Cycling 74's [Max](https://cycling74.com/products/max).
 This client will help you send/receive data over the internet between Max and/or other platforms.

 The Max Client package consists of a set of modules (built as abstractions that run inside bpatchers) that can be used in different combinations depending on your needs.